luminous-software/start-page-plus-64-bit/docs-source/marketplace.md

 [marketplace-64-bit-url]: https://marketplace.visualstudio.com/items?itemName=YannDuran.StartPagePlus_64_bit
 [marketplace-32-bit-url]: https://marketplace.visualstudio.com/items?itemName=YannDuran.StartPagePlus

+## WARNING: this preview release is NOT yet functional

 - For VS 2022 download the [**64-bit** extension][marketplace-64-bit-url]
 from the Visual Studio Marketplace.
 This version only supports VS 2022 and above.